 Travis Carpenter: Lady, want it?
 Lady!
 Lady, fetch!
-She's just like not playful.
+She's just not playful.
 I love Lady a whole bunch and I think she loves me a whole bunch.
-Yea, I'm pretty sure she knows about all the challenges I have, and they're very similar to hers.
+I'm pretty sure she knows about all the challenges I have and they're very similar to hers.
 My condition is called neurofibromatosis.

 Kelly Carpenter: Travis was about four months old when we kind of were first suspecting that he had neurofibromatosis.
-And it was like, okay, maybe, we'll see, you know, he only had a few of the signs or the birthmarks, the café-au-lait spots.
+It was like, “okay, maybe, we'll see”.
+He only had a few of the signs, the birthmarks, the café-au-lait spots.
 And then at six months of age, his pediatrician confirmed.
-It was a bit overwhelming, because it's such a variable condition.
-You can just have birthmarks, and a few other signs and be fine the rest of your life or you could have major issues, and there's no way of knowing which way it's going to go.
+It was a bit overwhelming because it's such a variable condition.
+You can just have birthmarks and a few other signs and be fine the rest of your life, or you could have major issues, and there's no way of knowing which way it's going to go.

 Kevin Jones, MD: He has been on a long road.
-You know this has been a marathon, not a sprint.
+This has been a marathon, not a sprint.

-His condition is most you know, punctuated by heavy involvement of the nerves to his thigh on one side where all the nerves that go to that side are so riddled with tumors that the thigh almost didn't develop normal muscle.
+His condition is most punctuated by heavy involvement of the nerves to his thigh on one side.
+All the nerves that go to that side are so riddled with tumors that the thigh almost didn't develop normal muscle.

-Kelly Carpenter: You want to do everything for your kid you want to, to help them and guide them and here's something.
-We can't do anything, there's no effective treatment, there's no cure.
+Kelly Carpenter: You want to do everything for your kid.
+You want to help them and guide them and here's something.
+We can't do anything.
+There's no effective treatment.
+There's no cure.

-Kelly Carpenter: She's a little bit smaller, but, and it takes her a little bit more time, you know, it's taken her longer to learn how to walk compared to her littermates.
-And we're like, well, it took Travis longer to learn how to walk than his brothers.
+Kelly Carpenter: She's a little bit smaller and it takes her a little bit more time.
+It's taken her longer to learn how to walk compared to her littermates.
+It took Travis longer to learn how to walk than his brothers.
 We immediately emailed her and said, we are not afraid of orthopedic issues, we would we would welcome this dog.

-Travis Carpenter: So it was like right before we got her, I broke my leg.
+Travis Carpenter: So right before we got her, I broke my leg.

 That was my third fracture out of, well, three.

-Kevin Jones, MD: I think he saw in this in this puppy, a sort of a, hey, I can do this.
-You know I can, I can do this.
-If, if my dog can do this, get around without one limb.
-I can do this too.
+Kevin Jones, MD: I think he saw in this in this puppy, “hey, I can do this.”
+If, my dog can do this, get around without one limb, I can do this too.
 There's no doubt that we need inspiration in those moments.
-I mean we need to be able to see a bigger picture, we need to be able to see hope and you need to be able to see that there is something bigger and better beyond us in order to go through those, those moments of sacrifice.
+We need to be able to see a bigger picture.
+We need to be able to see hope and you need to be able to see that there is something bigger and better beyond us in order to go through those moments of sacrifice.

-Travis Carpenter: And she even though she fell sometimes she got right back up, and I knew if I fall I'll just get right back up.
+Travis Carpenter: And even though she fell sometimes she got right back up and I knew if I fall I'll just get right back up.
 Lady is one of my best friends.
-I'm love Lady a whole bunch and I think she loves me a whole bunch.
+I love Lady a whole bunch and I think she loves me a whole bunch.

-Kevin Jones, MD: I think the idea of, of this dog sort of serendipitously showing up at the right time, just before he needed to make a very important decision.
-It was, it was a blessing.
+Kevin Jones, MD: I think the idea of this dog sort of serendipitously showing up at the right time, just before he needed to make a very important decision.
+It was a blessing.

-Kelly Carpenter: Some people call it serendipity, sometimes God winks we just call it like yeah, this, this was meant to be.
+Kelly Carpenter: Some people call it serendipity, sometimes God winks, we just call it this was meant to be.
 She's the perfect fit for our family.
 She fits right in.